 If you’re currently comparing credit cards, the comparison table below displays some of the low-rate credit cards currently available on Canstar’s database for Kiwis looking to spend around $2000 per month (some may have links to providers’ websites).
 The products are sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s credit card comparison selector to view a wider range of credit cards.
 Canstar may earn a fee for referrals.

 4. Start saving

-Lenders look at your current bank statements when you apply for a credit card with bad credit.
+When you apply for a credit card with bad credit, lenders look at your current bank statements.
 If you’ve overdrawn your account recently, or if any direct debits have been dishonoured because there wasn’t enough in your account at the time, these things do not look good to lenders.

 Need some ideas for how to save money?
-You can start quite easily with these tips.
+Try out our 30 ways to save money.

-You might even consider whether a debit card would fill your needs better than a credit card.
+You might even consider whether a debit card would meet your needs better than a credit card.

 I keep getting rejected for a credit card – why?